 "Advancing the health and well-being of individuals and communities."
 To read more about the school's Mission, Vision, and Values, click here.

 When did First Lady Laura Bush receive an honorary degree?

 First Lady Laura Bush received an honorary degree at the School of Nursing & Health Studies Commencement on May 17, 2003.

 Who have been some of the school's high-profile guests?

-Richard Childs, Susan Hassmiller, Monsignor John Enzler, Camara Jones, Beverly Malone, Robert McDonald, Mary Wakefield, Sister Carol Keehan, Dorothea Orem, Daniel K. Inouye, Paul O'Neill, David Satcher, Carolyn Clancy, Nancy Davidson, Michael Leavitt, Patricia Benner, Maria Gomez (NHS'77), Arne Duncan, Linda Birnbaum, Kathleen Sebelius, Diana Mason, Christine Candio, Eric Goosby, Frank Torti, Elena Rios, Fran Drescher, Laurie Garrett, Rochelle Rollins, Tommy Thompson, Patricia Grady (NHS'66), Anthony Fauci, Eric D. Green, Sister Simone Campbell, SSS, Alan Leshner, Christine Grady (NHS'74, G'93), and Sister Mary Rose McGeady, DC
+Richard Childs, James Shelton, Susan Hassmiller, Monsignor John Enzler, Camara Jones, Beverly Malone, Robert McDonald, Mary Wakefield, Sister Carol Keehan, Dorothea Orem, Daniel K. Inouye, Paul O'Neill, David Satcher, Carolyn Clancy, Nancy Davidson, Michael Leavitt, Patricia Benner, Maria Gomez (NHS'77), Arne Duncan, Linda Birnbaum, Kathleen Sebelius, Diana Mason, Christine Candio, Eric Goosby, Frank Torti, Elena Rios, Fran Drescher, Laurie Garrett, Rochelle Rollins, Tommy Thompson, Patricia Grady (NHS'66), Anthony Fauci, Eric D. Green, Sister Simone Campbell, SSS, Alan Leshner, Christine Grady (NHS'74, G'93), and Sister Mary Rose McGeady, DC

 Where is NHS located?

 St. Mary's Hall